 During May 2015, the Feasibility Study for the Balama Project was finalised.
 The author and key contributor of the Feasibility Study was Snowden Mining Industry Consultants (Snowden), with input from other technical specialists.
 A Front End Engineering Design (FEED) study in July 2015 by CPC Engineering Pty Ltd (CPC Engineering) subsequently provided an updated initial capital expenditure estimate and confirmed processing plant operating costs to be consistent with the Feasibility Study estimates.

 The Balama Project is a simple, open-pit mining operation with a low strip ratio.
 Operations will commence as free-dig mining within the high grade pits of Balama West, using conventional truck and shovel mining.
-The key operational and financial metrics of the Balama Project are summarised in the following table:
+The key operational and financial metrics of the Balama Project, as per the 2015 Feasibility Study are summarised in the following table:

 |Operational period||42 years|